syncfusion-content/xamarin-docs/Xamarin/Chips/Events.md

 ---
 layout: post
-title: Events for Syncfusion ChipGroup control in Xamarin.Forms
+title: Events in Xamarin Chips control | Syncfusion
-description: This section describes the events in the Xamarin.Forms Syncfusion SfChipGroup Such as SelectionChanging and SelectionChanged
+description: Learn about Events support in Syncfusion Xamarin Chips control and more.
 platform: xamarin
 control: Chips
 documentation: ug
 ---

-# Event of SfChipGroup
+# Events in Xamarin Chips

 ## SelectionChanging Event
 The [SelectionChanging](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms.SfChip.SelectionChangingEventArgs.html) event is triggered before the Chip is selected.
 You can restrict a chip from being selected, by canceling this event, by setting Cancel property in the event argument to true.
 The argument contains the following information,